 5. Use of Google Analytics

-(1) This website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
+(1) This website uses Google Analytics, a web analysis service provided by Google LLC ("Google").
 Google Analytics uses so-called “cookies”, text files that are stored on your computer and which enable an analysis of how you use the website.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
 However, if IP anonymization is enabled on this website, your IP address will first be truncated by Google within the member states of the European Union or in other contracting states to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transferred to a Google server in the USA and truncated there.
 Google will use this information on behalf of the operator of this website to evaluate your use of the website, to compile reports on website activity and to provide the website operator with further services related to the use of the website and the internet.

 (2) The IP address transmitted by your browser as part of Google Analytics is not conflated with other Google data.